Latest Team Rankings

 Forwards & Centers

 Overall remember your position on the court is really not determined by the position you want to play but more so by the position you are able to defend against.
-A 5'11 shooting guard will have a hard time defending the opponent's Division I 6'4" point guard and a 6'5" power forward will probably get run over by the other DI team's 6'9" power forward.
-If you're that shorter guy trying to play up, know that a Division I scholarship will not only be an uphill battle but one in which you are also wearing lead boots.
+A 5'11 shooting guard will probably have a hard time defending the opponent's Division I 6'4" point guard and a 6'5" power forward will probably get run over by the other DI team's 6'9" power forward.
+If you're that substantially shorter guy trying to play up, know that a Division I scholarship will not only be an uphill battle but one in which you are also wearing lead boots.
 In this case, a DII scholarship is a more realistic expectation.?

 Playing both ends of the court